Robert Jones Retrospective

 We are also working to document his work more fully.
 This challenge is complicated by the fact that the work was done over such a long period of time and very few of the paintings are dated.
 Most subjects in the paintings are not yet identified.
 If you knew Bob and have information about his work or recognize any of the folks in his portraits, please contact us.

 The Frye Museum will select a painting from our collection to go into their permanent "Study Collection."
-There will be another large exhibit and sale of his work at the Beacon Hill Festival.
+There was another large exhibit and sale of his work at the 2019 Beacon Hill Festival.